 Size: Med.
 26-60 lbs (12-27 kg)

-already spayed, not good with kids, not good with dogs, and not good with cats.
+already spayed, not good with kids, and not good with dogs.

-I am already spayed, not good with kids, not good with dogs, and not good with cats.
+I am already spayed, not good with kids, and not good with dogs.

 About B.A.R.K.
 (Bandit's Adoption and Rescue of K-9's)